microsoft/uwp-shop-analytics-sample/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+##Improvements over Time
+This code base is changing and improving over time.
+For a list of improvements that we want to make, check out the [Future](https://github.com/Microsoft/uwp-shop-analytics-sample/milestone/1) milestone under issues.
+Feel free to fork the code, fix one of the "issues", and submit a Pull Request!

 ##Getting Started
 *More detailed getting start instructions to follow soon*